-In 2024, Sonalan was approved as a pre-emergence labeled for agricultural hemp grain production.
-Treating your field with a pre-emergent may be helpful but can hopefully be avoided by planting before the last frost and incorporating cover crops.
-It is important to remember that Sonalan won't kill the existing weeds so that needs to be done with tillage or burn downs.
+Cultivation is used as a tool for weed control.
+In 2024, Sonalan was approved as a pre-emergence labeled for agricultural hemp production.
+Treating your field with a pre-emergent may be helpful but can hopefully be avoided by planting before the last frost.